deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-Whether deepflow-agent periodically sends beacon packets.
+Whether deepflow-agent periodically sends beacon packets to the configured Controller addresses.
+Each packet contains the Agent ID and hostname, and its UDP source address identifies the diagnostic endpoint.
+The `deepflow-agent-ctl list` command uses these packets to discover Agents available for diagnostics.
+Disabling this option only stops proactive discovery; set `global.self_monitoring.debug.enabled` to `false` to disable diagnostics.

 #### Local UDP Port {#global.self_monitoring.debug.local_udp_port}